 Know Before You Go

 - Make reservations for lodging and tours as soon as possible.
-Lodging reservations can be made 13 months in advance.
+So make lodging reservations to 13 months in advance.

-- The cabins are cozy in the winter though they don’t feature air conditioning for summer guests.
+- Since the cabins are cool in the summer they don’t feature air conditioning for summer guests.

 - The North Rim of the Grand Canyon is closed from October 15 to May 15 due to seasonal road closures.

-- Be prepared for winter weather including several inches of snow.
+- Most importantly be prepared for winter weather including several inches of snow.

-- The roads in Grand Canyon National Park are not plowed as frequently as the highway leading into the park.
+- Suprisedly the roads in Grand Canyon National Park are not plowed as frequently as the highway leading into the park.

-- There are year-round campgrounds for those prepared for winter camping and a full-service RV park.
+- Find year-round campgrounds for winter camping and a full-service RV park.

 - I found restaurants at El Tovar Hotel and Bright Angel Lodge.
 Or try the snack bars at Maswik Lodge, Desert View and Hermits Rest.

 - For the Phantom Ranch Mule ride, riders must be 4’7” and weigh less than 200 lbs.

 This post contains affiliate links.
 Thanks for supporting the Carful Of Kids website.